galaxyproject/galaxy-hub/src/support/tool-issues/index.md

 _Last updated 8-7-17.
-Updates will continue throughout the week as tools are tested and tickets closed out.
+Additional updates in progress.
 Check individual linked tickets to review the most current status for any known issue._

 ## Current tool improvements and updates